 Reclaiming Our Identity: How Black Texans Celebrate And Honor Juneteenth

 “Reclaiming my time” isn’t just a catchphrase coined by our beloved ‘Auntie’ Maxine Waters.
 It is an assertion that Black Americans have been striving to obtain for centuries.
 Pillaged and plucked from our Motherland, stripped of our culture, and robbed of our freedom, Black Americans have fought vigorously to not only reclaim our time but to reclaim our identity for centuries.
-While the foundation was laid by those that came before us, the world saw an undeniable shift in 2020.
-George Floyd, like so many others, paid the ultimate price.
-As a result of his untimely death, the world reached a tipping point.
-Black squares standing in solidarity filled our timelines, companies plastered their promises on their websites, and DEI, all of a sudden, became a buzzword.
-The world was now “woke” from its all-too-complacent slumber.
+While the foundation was laid by those who came before us, the world saw an undeniable shift in 2020.

 More than ever before, the nation wanted to hear our stories and right its wrongs.
 Let’s be clear, not everyone shared these sentiments.
-Go to any corporate Instagram page and read the comments under any Black-centric, supporting, post.
+Go to any corporate Instagram page and read the comments under any Black-centric, supporting post.
 The vileness of some keyboard warriors never ceases to amaze me.
 Nonetheless, historic shifts were made.
 People like Dr. Opal Lee, the 95-year-old activist who set out to walk from Texas to Washington D.C. in hopes of gaining support from Congress to officially name Juneteenth a national holiday, finally saw her dreams and hard work manifest into reality.
 For the first time since its inception over 150 years ago, Juneteenth became a recognized Federal holiday in June 2021.

 Now, more than ever, people are privy to the date etched in history in which all enslaved Black people were set “free” as deemed by the Emancipation Proclamation.
 This day, when General Gordon Granger rode into Galveston, Texas with his Union soldiers to inform over 250,000 enslaved Black people they were now free, came two and a half years after the actual Emancipation Proclamation, on June 19th, 1865.
 Despite Black history, Black stories, and Black celebrations like Juneteenth being brought to the forefront, there are still seemingly gaps that need to be bridged between our present and our past.
-There are stories from our ancestral archives that need to be told and retold, so that our history, all-too-often diminished by high-rise condos, quaint cafés, and overpriced artisanal shops, may never be forgotten.
+There are stories from our ancestral archives that need to be told and retold, so that our history, all too often diminished by high-rise condos, quaint cafés, and overpriced artisanal shops, may never be forgotten.

 This was evident when I made my first visit to Houston a year ago and learned about the history and legacy of Freedmen’s Town, a neighborhood built by newly freed Black Americans in the 1800s.
 This was a community built by hand, brick-by-brick, where Black businesses boomed and Black families flourished.
 It was a place where Blacks had freedom of choice and could reclaim their identities that had been stripped through years of slavery and oppression.
 There were dozens of Freedmen’s Town settlements across the United States, but most notably in Texas.
 Houston’s Freedmen’s Town is the only remaining freed slave community of its kind in the United States.

-Not surprising, Texas was the location of the first Juneteenth celebrations.
+Not surprisingly, Texas was the location of the first Juneteenth celebrations.
 In 1872, Jack Yates and members of his church raised $1,000 to purchase ten acres of land in Houston, known as Emancipation Park.
 This community cornerstone served as a formal gathering space for Juneteenth celebrations.

 While the nation may be just now catching on to Juneteenth celebrations, Juneteenth roots run deep in Texas.
 To get a better idea of how Texans honor and celebrate Juneteenth in this day and time, their perceived importance of the holiday, and how they define their Blackness, I tapped some locals to get their perspective.